 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread, and how quickly it may grow.
 This is called the stage and grade.
-To see other pages, use the menu.
+Use the menu to see other pages.

 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.